Vincent Simon (footballer)

-Vincent Simon Lo-Shing (born 28 September 1983) is a soccer player from Tahiti currently playing for A.S.
+Vincent Simon Lo-Shing (born 28 September 1983) is a football player from Tahiti currently playing for A.S.
 Pirae and for the Tahiti national football team.
 He made his debut for the national team on 2004 against Cook Islands.

 At the 2013 FIFA Confederations Cup Simon failed a drug test for tuaminoheptane doping.
 He was suspended until 7 February 2014.